Chao-Xi/jxazurebook/docs/az104/10webapp.md

 **3 App Service Plan Compute Types**

-Shared, dedicated, and isolated.
+**Shared, dedicated, and isolated**.
 Each provides a different level of compute isolation, network isolation, and features like scaling.

 **4 App Service Plans and Web Apps**